-- Make sure your operation still has at least a 2-week supply of drinking water as well as dry and canned food. - Provide a storage container for potable water and label it as potable-for human consumption-as distinct from water for agricultural use.
-Washing lines require potable water, and if parish or city water is the primary source of water for a packing shed, be sure to have water on hand in case municipal water becomes unavailable. - Secure cash reserves for purchasing supplies after the hurricane.
+- Make sure your operation still has at least a 2-week supply of drinking water as well as dry and canned food. - Secure cash reserves for purchasing supplies after the hurricane.
 In widespread power outages, credit and debit cards will not work, and many vendors do not accept checks.

-- Ensure that important documents are in a safe, dry place and that duplicates are in alternative locations offsite. - Document the status of the crop and yield potential in each field, to aid with post-hurricane claims.
-Take pictures, record crop maturity, and record ear and kernel counts.
-If the crops are damaged or lost, these records will help with the damage assessment and post-hurricane claims.
-Check with your local Extension office or crop advisor on the best way to calculate a yield estimate for your crop.
-Harvesting at least part of the crop from known acreage will assist with estimating total crop yield and document potential crop losses due to the hurricane. - Document grain currently in storage.
-Estimate amounts or use computer records or yield maps to quantify harvested grain for insurance purposes in the event that bins are damaged or destroyed. - If you have insurance through FEMA's National Flood Insurance Program, your policy may cover up to \$1,000 in loss-avoidance measures such as installing sandbags and water pumps to protect insured property.
+- Ensure that important documents are in a safe, dry place and that duplicates are in alternative locations offsite. - Document the condition of your facilities, roads, equipment, and crop.
+Take photographs and video (where helpful), record crop maturity, and estimate yield, as this will aid with insurance claims and disaster recovery assistance.
+If crops are damaged or lost, these records will help with the damage assessment and post-hurricane claims.
+Check with your local Extension office or crop advisor on the best way to calculate a yield estimate for your crop. - If you have insurance through FEMA's National Flood Insurance Program, your policy may cover up to \$1,000 in loss-avoidance measures such as installing sandbags and water pumps to protect insured property.
 Check with your insurance provider to confirm.
 Keep copies of all receipts and a record of the time spent performing the work and submit these documents to your insurance adjuster when you file a claim to be reimbursed.